orangebaron/jssf-2018/README.md

 # jssf-2018
-possibly gonna do this for jssf 2018
+gonna do this for jssf 2018
+yall are going DOWN bois